Species scale, worldsheet CFTs and emergent geometry: Introduction

 The deep physical content of the emergent string conjecture rests crucially on the consistent web of string dualities.
 In particular, as mentioned above, the existence of a description in terms of decompactifications stems from T-duality, whereas the emergence of a \emph{unique} critical string (even when the starting description has no strings in sight!) in equi-dimensional limits is tied to non-perturbative dualities which relate various sectors of string/M-theory.
 In this paper we ask whether this dichotomy of infinite-distance limits persists beyond geometric settings -- that is, if indeed geometry always emerges to produce a decompactification limit.
 The worldsheet approach to string (perturbation) theory is a natural setting to investigate such a question, since one can recast the problem in the language of CFT\footnote{For a recent example in this spirit, see the proof of the weak gravity conjecture given in \cite{Heidenreich:2024dmr}.}. \\

 By now there is considerable bottom-up support for the weaker swampland distance conjecture, which stems from the factorization of information metrics in the presence of gravity \cite{Stout:2021ubb, Stout:2022phm}.
 The existence of infinite towers of degrees of freedom in factorization limits, where the gravitational effective field theory (EFT) becomes weakly coupled all the way to its ultraviolet (UV) cutoff $\Lambda_{\text{UV}} \ll M_\text{Pl}$, is also well-supported from a number of perturbative bootstrap arguments, and its consistency in non-geometric settings was explored in \cite{Demulder:2023vlo}.
 Hence, we take this as a starting point to investigate the refined dichotomy of limits prescribed by the emergent string conjecture.
 The combined efforts of \cite{Basile:2023blg, Bedroya:2024ubj} appear to build a convincing bottom-up case in this respect, and in particular the behavior found in \cite{Basile:2023blg} does indicate that any tower whose mass gap $m_\text{gap} \ll \Lambda_\text{UV} \ll M_\text{Pl}$ is below the UV cutoff behaves like a Kaluza-Klein tower.
 On the other hand, higher-spin stringy excitations must be gapped at or above the UV cutoff, as shown by bootstrap investigations (see also \cite{Martucci:2024trp, Bedroya:2024ubj} for other arguments).
-Here we focus on a top-down perspective instead, first connecting EFT and worldsheet approaches in the familiar geometric case and then proceeding to the more abstract CFT setting.
-In this context the dichotomy captured by the emergent string conjecture reduces to the emergent geometry at infinite distance in the worldsheet conformal manifold, since the weak string coupling limit takes into account the alternative option. \\
+Here we focus on a top-down perspective instead, first reviewing the more familiar geometric case and then proceeding to the more abstract CFT setting, where we are able to show that the swampland distance conjecture follows from the hierarchy $\Lambda_\text{UV} \ll M_\text{Pl}$, at least up to some genericity assumption, and that the theory always behaves geometrically in a precise sense.
+In this context the dichotomy captured by the emergent string conjecture reduces to the emergence of geometry at infinite distance in the worldsheet conformal manifold, since the weak string coupling limit takes into account the alternative option.
+In more detail, we shall demonstrate that $\Lambda_\text{UV}$, extracted from a four-point graviton scattering amplitude, vanishes if and only if a light tower of states emerges.
+Moreover, at least under the simplifying technical assumption that the conformal weights of the light states vanish at the same rate, $\Lambda_\text{UV}$ scales with the spectral gap as in geometric decompactification limits.
+In other words, besides the light tower we shall assume that all other states have conformal weights which are bounded below.\\